FBergeron/tomotko-qt4/README.txt

 Todo

 What to do before a release
 ---------------------------
-- Update version number in the About dialog script.
+- Update version number in the About dialog and scripts (makeDebFile.rb).
 - Update online documentation if necessary (screenshots, new features, etc.)
 - Remove traces if any.
+- Build installers
-- Build latest setup.exe file (make clean;make release;make clean; then run InstallJammer after updating the version property)
+    - Windows: make clean;make release;make clean; then run InstallJammer after updating the version property to get setup.exe
+    - Linux: make clean;make;bin/makeDevFile.rb to get toMOTko-x.y.z_i386.deb
-- Test it.
+    - Test them!
 - Update version number in the website (version.txt), Doxygen.
 - Update website if necessary (screenshots, new features, download link, etc.)
 - Run doxygen to update the documentation.